 3.3.2 Technical design

-A separate conversions array is added into tender building block according to a￼￼‘Conversions’ is a tool that allows describing used conversions and their applicable coefficients.
+A separate conversions array is added into tender building block according to a Conversions schema ￼￼‘Conversions’ is a tool that allows describing used conversions and their applicable coefficients.

 To describe used conversions and their applicable coefficients, either as a list of precise values or as a mathematical formula for calculation of the value of a particular coefficient in this particular case (depending on the value received within requirementResponse related to a specific requirement) to be applied.